 You’ll soon see the pet look at the treats (or toy) rather than the clicker when it makes the sound.
 Be aware that cats won't want to train for as long a period of time as dogs.
 Your feline may be done after only half a dozen repeats.
 Several very short training sessions are more beneficial than a single marathon event.

 Once your cat understands the click means a reward, identify a behavior you like.
-So for example, sit around watching the new eight-week-old kitten (yes they can be trained at this age!) until the baby happens to “sit.”
+For example, sit around watching the new 8-week-old kitten (yes they can be trained at this age!) until the baby happens to “sit.”
 Then click the behavior and hand over a treat.
 The kitten will look clueless.
-They’ll wander around and eventually “sit” accidentally again (click-treat!).
+It’ll wander around and eventually “sit” accidentally again (click-treat!).
 Be sure that you time the click to the exact moment the cat performs the behavior.
 Timing is key.
 By the third time this happens, you’ll see the lightbulb go off.
-Once that happens, the cat will probably follow you around the doing the behavior in order to get a treat.
+Once that happens, the cat will probably follow you around doing the behavior in order to get a treat.